-The Federal Highway Administration (FHWA) has approved these procedures for use by the Arkansas State Highway and Transportation Department (Department) for the "competitive negotiation" (qualifications-based selection) method of procurement as defined in 23 CFR §172.7, Procurement Methods and Procedures that complies with the Brooks Act, (40 U.S.C. §§1101, et seq.).
+In accordance with the above federal laws and regulations, the Arkansas Department of Transportation (Department) has approved these procedures for use by the Local Agency for the "competitive negotiation" (qualifications-based selection) method of procurement as defined in 23 CFR §172.7, Procurement Methods and Procedures that complies with the Brooks Act (40 U.S.C. §§1101, et seq.).